 If you think that a child has been or might be harmed, please contact one of the Designated Safeguarding Leads immediately.
 You can ask any member of staff to find them and ask them to speak to you straight away about a confidential and urgent matter.

-The Designated Safeguarding Lead (DSL) is Alex Healy - Headteacher
+The Designated Safeguarding Lead (DSL) is Alexandra Healy - Headteacher

 The Deputy Designated Safeguarding Leads (Deputy DSLs) are Rebecca Gillies - Learning Mentor - and Amanda Waind - SENDCO.